ansemjo/homepage/content/post/2020/vfd-experiments/index.md

 otherwise -- space and efficiency constraints apply.

-To see for myself how bad this effect was I used two pairs of GPIO pins on an Arduino UNO to drive the filament with pulse-width modulated *simulated* AC: one pair is driven `HIGH` while the other is set`LOW`, after a short microsecond delay the direction is switched and some dead time is added to reduce the effective output voltage.
+To see for myself how bad this effect was I used two pairs of GPIO pins on an Arduino UNO to drive the filament with pulse-width modulated *simulated* AC: one pair is driven `HIGH` while the other is set `LOW`, after a short microsecond delay the direction is switched and some dead time is added to reduce the effective output voltage.
 This approach was detailed in one of the previous builds.
-Two pairs are used in order to stay withing the ATmega328P's maximum current specifications per pin.
+Two pairs are used in order to stay within the ATmega328P's maximum current specifications per pin.

 <video controls loop autoplay muted>
   <source src="filament_ac.mp4" type="video/mp4">
 </video>

-The camera exxagerates the effect a little bit but it definately *is* noticeable!
+The camera exaggerates the effect a little bit but it definately *is* noticeable!
 So I think I want to implement some form of AC drive after all ..

 I am currently waiting for a large-ish order from DigiKey with enough parts to properly